 The final stage of wastewater treatment is removing sludge or biosolids.
 The by-products of these sludge are often used for agricultural purposes.

 When we need water to be used for drinking or for human consumption purposes, it needs to be cleaned extensively.
 To meet this requirement, the Biological treatment of wastewater is done.
 Biological treatment involves the use of micro bacteria that decompose the waste material or organic impurities and improve the quality of water to be used for households.

 There are three methods of biological treatment:

-- Aerobic Process: In aerobic process, bacteria decompose and devour the organic impurities of wastewater and convert it to CO2 for reproduction and growth.
+- Aerobic Process: In the aerobic process, bacteria decompose and devour the organic impurities of wastewater and convert it to CO2 for reproduction and growth.
 Oxygen is required during this process.

-- Anaerobic Process: In Anaerobic or fermentation process, waste or sludge present in the wastewater is fermented at a specified temperature.
+- Anaerobic Process: In the Anaerobic or fermentation process, waste or sludge present in the wastewater is fermented at a specified temperature.
 Oxygen is not required during this process.

 - Composting: Composting is a kind of Aerobic process, in which sludge or biosolid is mixed with carbon sources in the presence of Oxygen to remove all the impurities.